ganyeshprasanna/Udacit_ND_SDC_2/README.md

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

-For the second image, the model is sure that this is a yield sign (probability of 1), and the image does contain a yield sign.
+For the first image, the model is sure that this is a yield sign (probability of 1), and the image does contain a yield sign.
 The top five soft max probabilities were

 | Probability           	|    Prediction 				|
 |:-------------------------:|:-----------------------------:|